Dudley Zoo: Animals

+Dudley Zoo was home to a gorilla named Bonzo from 1962 until his death in 1994.
+Due to his local fame and connection with the zoo's many visitors, a bust was erected of Bonzo in 2016.

 In 2003, in common with other urban zoos, Dudley parted with their two female African elephants so that they could benefit from more spacious surroundings.
+The elephants were moved to West Midland Safari Park to benefit from a more spacious enclosure.
 The remaining large animals include giraffes, tigers, lions, reindeer, wallabies, and three snow leopards, the latest being born in May 2013.
 Primates are well represented, and there are several aviaries and a reptile house.
-The zoo has over 1,000 animals from over 200 species; most of these are endangered and are the product of captive breeding programmes.

-There was a time where the Dudley Zoo housed polar bears and Southern elephant seals.
+There was a time where Dudley Zoo housed polar bears and Southern elephant seals.
 Cuddles, a male orca, was housed at the zoo from 1971, until his death in February 1974.
 The dolphin and whale pools were modified seal and sea lions pools with the walls being built up to create more depth.
-However, these plans fell foul of the local planning laws and the zoo was ordered to return the pools to the original state.
-As the zoo was not prepared to invest in new purpose built pools the whale Cuddles was put up for sale, but died before being moved, from long-term gastro-intestinal problems.
-The pools were returned to their original design and now house sea lions.
+However, these plans were in breach of the local planning laws and the zoo was ordered to return the pools to their original state.
+As the zoo was not prepared to invest in new purpose built pools Cuddles was put up for sale, but died before being moved, from long-term gastro-intestinal problems.
+The pools were returned to their original design and now house the zoo's sea lions.